 - Bacon Ranch Potato Salad

 Be sure to add this Sour Cream Cucumber Salad to your next potluck or barbecue menu.
-It is one everyone will enjoy!
-I would love for you to leave a comment and review below once you have tried!
+It is one side dish that everyone will enjoy!
+Also, I would love for you to leave a comment and review below once you have tried this recipe.

 - 1 tablespoon kosher salt